-Back in February (pre-baby), after years of back and forth about it, I actually got my real estate license.
+Back in February (pre-baby), after years of back and forth about it, I got my real estate license.
 It was an eye-opening experience in a lot of ways: I was shocked at how little the folks in my class knew about real estate financing, and even after writing about real estate and prepping your finances for a home purchase for the last seven years, I even learned a few new things as well!

 First, What is a Mortgage?

 A mortgage is a type of loan that allows people to purchase a home.
 It consists of a legal document that gives the lender the power to take the mortgaged property if the person taking the loan doesn’t pay.
-Before you can get funding, you’ll also have to sign a promissory note, essentially legally binding your promise to pay the funds you’ve borrowed.
-(You sign the promissory note at closing, too.)

 Pro Tip: Each state is different: in some states, you get the deed to the home right away, in others, (like in GA) you don't actually get the deed to the home until the mortgage is paid in FULL.